KuraFire/glf-quartz/GLF Qz/love-first-is/A Framework.md

 ## 🫵🏽 1 Invitation
 1. F_ll \_n Th\_ Bl_nks

-## 📜 2 Rules
+## 🎲 2 Modalities
-1. We Don’t Have Rules; We Have Agreements
+1. The Game of Love
-1. The Doctor Lies
+2. Kintsugi for the Heart

 ## 🗣️ 3 Declarations
 1. Why You Should Declare Rock Bottom